EighteenZi/rocksdb_wiki/Basic-Operations.md

 ## Bulk Load
 You can [[Creating and Ingesting SST files]] to bulk load a large amount of data directly into DB with minimum impacts on the live traffic.

+## Backup and Checkpoint
+[Backup](https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F) allows users to create periodic incremental backups in a remote file system (think about HDFS or S3) and recover from any of them.

+[[Checkpoints]] provides the ability to take a snapshot of a running RocksDB database in a separate directory.
+Files are hardlinked, rather than copied, if possible, so it is a relatively lightweight operation.

 ## Backwards compatibility

 The result of the comparator's <code>Name</code> method is attached to the database when it is created, and is checked on every subsequent database open.
 If the name changes, the <code>rocksdb::DB::Open</code> call will fail.
 Therefore, change the name if and only if the new key format and comparison function are incompatible with existing databases, and it is ok to discard the contents of all existing databases.